MISTLab/PEACE/README.md

 [CARLA](https://carla.org/)

-a) A photo of grass
+a.
+A photo of grass
-b) A photo of grass in animation play morning autumn
+b.
+A photo of grass in animation play morning autumn
-c) A photo of grass
+c.
+A photo of grass
-d) A photo of grass in cartoon
+d.
+A photo of grass in cartoon

 The **CLIP Interrogator** is a prompt engineering tool that combines OpenAI's [CLIP](https://openai.com/blog/clip/) and Salesforce's [BLIP](https://blog.salesforceairesearch.com/blip-bootstrapping-language-image-pretraining/) to optimize text prompts to match a given image.
 Use the resulting prompts with text-to-image models like [CLIPSeg](https://github.com/timojl/clipseg).